ladybug-tools/ladybug-geometry/README.md

 However, Rhino3dm lacks basic types of computation that is needed in the core (like generating a grid of points from a surface).
-Furthermore, Blender library only works in Python3 and this would break our workflows for the plugins for Grasshopper and Dynamo, which rely on IronPython.
+Furthermore, Blender library only works in Python3 and this would break our workflows for the Grasshopper and Dynamo plugins, which rely on IronPython.

-After considering it further, we realized that many of the calculations that we need can be done easily as long as the geomtry is planar.
+After considering it further, we realized that many of the calculations that we need can be done easily as long as the geometry is planar.
 Since all of the geometry going to the engines (Radiance, E+) is eventually converted to a planar format anyway, we made the decision that the core libraries will support geometry computation for planar objects only.
 With this, it should be possible to build out a good geometry library in pure python.
 Thus this repository was born!